-Trump outlines big cuts to Utah monuments, riling tribes, environmentalists
+Trump outlines big cuts to Utah monuments, tribes prepare to sue

 Conservation groups and outdoor clothing company Patagonia have also said they plan to file a legal challenge, arguing the administration ignored public support for the monuments.

-Others, however, are likely to welcome Trump’s announcement as a chance to boost the economy in one of America’s most remote areas and gain more local control of its management.
+Others, however, welcomed Trump’s announcement as a chance to boost the economy in one of America’s most remote areas.

 “Reducing the size of monument would help free up a lot of land that has been under oppression,” said Mike Noel, a state representative from Kane County, more than half of which is occupied by Grand Staircase.

-Reporting by Valerie Volcovici; Editing by Richard Valdmanis and Marguerita Choy
+Reporting by Valerie Volcovici; Roberta Rampton and Lisa Lambert; Editing by Richard Valdmanis and Marguerita Choy